 - Black pepper: Freshly cracked is best!

-How do you make truffle sweet potato fries with parmesan? (+ tips)
+How to make truffle sweet potato fries with Parmesan (+ tips)

 - Begin by slicing the sweet potatoes lengthwise into 1/4″ by 1/4″ strips.
 For even cooking try to keep them as close to these dimensions as possible.

 2. Next, submerge the potatoes in a bowl of cold water and allow them to soak for 30 minutes to an hour or even overnight.
 Soaking the potatoes draws out the starch resulting in crispier fries.